athalheim/TRS-80-MC-10/README.md

 -----------------------------------------------------------

-MC10-Codes.txt                Table of VB keywords and associated byte value;

-  Used in 'vbToC10.py' and 'c10ToVb.py'.
+MC10-Codes.txt --- Table of VB keywords and associated byte value, used in 'vbToC10.py' and 'c10ToVb.py'.

 -----------------------------------------------------------